rm-hull/image-preview/README.md

 # Image Preview

 A first foray into **rust-lang**.
-Once build, the program takes in an image file, and using ANSI escape sequences, outputs a low-fidelity preview of the image in the terminal.
+Once built, this program takes in an image file, and using ANSI escape sequences, outputs a low-fidelity preview of the image in the terminal.
 Inspired in part by the **asciiblock** emulator [here](https://github.com/rm-hull/luma.emulator).